dermetfan/home-manager-shell/README.md

 Otherwise use `-i` to add custom imports. `self`, `config`, `lib`, and `pkgs` are available in its scope.

-You can set the `USER` and `HOME` environment variables to adapt the build to your current machine.
+Using `-U` and `-H` you can set username and home directory to adapt the build to your current machine.
+If not given, these default to the values of your current `USER` and `HOME` environment variables.

 ### Examples

 Use your home-manager profile on a friend's machine without installing it:

-	USER=my_user nix run sourcehut:~dermetfan/home-manager-shell github:your/flake
+	nix run sourcehut:~dermetfan/home-manager-shell -- -U my_user github:your/flake

 Try a friend's home-manager profile without installing it: